 We know that traditional South Asian cooking can be a labour of love.
 With jobs and maybe even kids, who has the time for all that?

 Before we chow down, check out these health tips to jumpstart your journey to better eating.
-Including some of these tips into your day-to-day will help prevent diabetes from getting a hold of you, kinda like a Rishta Aunty that just won’t shoo until you do what you need to do.
+Including some of these tips in your day-to-day will help prevent diabetes from getting a hold of you, kinda like a Rishta Aunty that just won’t shoo until you do what you need to do.

 1. A little fibre can go a long way